-The Minnesota Department of Transportation (MnDOT) has aimed to better understand how the transportation system, services and decision-making processes help or hinder the lives of people in underserved and underrepresented communities in Minnesota through the Advancing Transportation Equity Initiative.
+Since 2018, the Minnesota Department of Transportation (MnDOT) has aimed to better understand how the transportation system, services and decision-making processes help or hinder the lives of people in underserved and underrepresented communities in Minnesota through the Advancing Transportation Equity Initiative.
 The initiative took a high-level look at transportation equity from a statewide perspective.
-Work completed as part of the initiative has ranged from equity-focused conversations with stakeholders in Greater Minnesota, policy and program equity reviews, research and more.
-Insights include:
+Work completed since 2018 has ranged from equity-focused conversations with stakeholders in Greater Minnesota, policy and program equity reviews, research and more.
+Insights include the: